Vision Zero Challenge

 Challenging city leaders to save lives by taking bold actions on road safety.

 Project site: visionzerochallenge.org

-The Challenge exposes city leaders to the tangible actions needed to implement a Vision Zero approach to road safety, helping them reflect on how to start implementing a paradigm change and then to act on implementation.
-At the conclusion of the challenge, outstanding cities will be recognized for their progress, commitments or actions as #Vision2Action Champions.
+The Vision Zero Challenge exposes city leaders to the tangible actions needed to implement a Vision Zero approach, helping them reflect on how to start a paradigm change and then to act on implementation.

-An initiative coordinated by WRI, the Vision Zero Challenge is supported by the FIA Foundation, the Fundación Gonzalo Rodríguez, the Global Road Safety Facility (GRSF), the Inter-American Development Bank, the International Transport Forum, the Latin New Car Assessment Programme (Latin NCAP), the Towards Zero Foundation, the Vision Zero Academy and the World Bank Group.
+The Vision Zero Challenge is supported by the Delft Road Safety Courses, the FIA Foundation, the Fundación Gonzalo Rodríguez, the Global Road Safety Facility (GRSF), the Inter-American Development Bank (IDB), the International Transport Forum, the Latin New Car Assessment Programme (Latin NCAP), the Towards Zero Foundation, UK aid, the Vision Zero Academy and the World Bank Group.

-The challenge is sponsored by 3M, PTV Group and the Volvo Group.
+The challenge is sponsored by 3M, FIA Foundation, PTV Group and the Volvo Group.